Adam Hamilton: Member of Parliament

 In the 1919 election, Hamilton was elected to Parliament in the Southland seat of Wallace, standing as a Reform Party candidate.
 His brother John Ronald Hamilton was also elected, winning the neighbouring seat of Awarua from Joseph Ward.
 The brothers then sold their business, although Adam Hamilton remained active in the Southland agricultural sector.
 In the 1922 election, the brothers were both defeated, but they regained their seats in the 1925 election.
 Adam Hamilton retained his seat until his retirement, although his brother was defeated again in 1928.

 When the Reform Party formed a coalition with the United Party, Hamilton was made Minister of Internal Affairs.
 He also served, at various times, as Minister of Telegraphs, Postmaster General, Minister of Labour, and Minister of Employment.
-He was not popular in these roles – Great Depression had resulted in high levels of unemployment, and Hamilton was often criticised for the government's failure to improve the situation.
-He was also criticised when the Post and Telegraph Department jammed a pro-Labour broadcast on a private radio station by Colin Scrimgeour just before the 1935 general election.
+He was not popular in these roles.
+The Great Depression had resulted in high levels of unemployment, and Hamilton was often criticised for the government's failure to improve the situation.
+He was also criticised when the Post and Telegraph Department jammed a broadcast that was expected to be pro-Labour by a private radio station by Colin Scrimgeour just before the 1935 general election.
 Hamilton denied knowledge of the jamming, but his reputation was nevertheless damaged.

 In 1935, Hamilton was awarded the King George V Silver Jubilee Medal.
 Having served as a member of the Executive Council for more than three years, Hamilton was granted the retention of the title of "Honourable" following the 1935 election.